 Emphasizes the factors essential to program planning in physical education on the elementary school level including techniques of organization, activities planning, observations of children, and methods of teaching.

-PHYD 136 Folk Dance COURSE DATA: CREDITS: 1 • LECTURE: 0 • LAB: 2 • REPEAT: 1 in schools and recreational programs.
+PHYD 136 Folk Dance

+Covers folk dances of many countries that are applicable to use in schools and recreational programs.
 A maximum of two (2) credit hours may be earned in this course.